denilsonsa/denilsonsa.github.io/privacy.md

 I want to provide good and clean tools.

-I might include some statistics-gathering tool (like Google Analytics) to measure how popular my creations are.
+I might include some statistics-gathering tool (like Google Analytics or [GoatCounter](https://www.goatcounter.com/)) to measure how popular my creations are.

 I will not add bloatware/adware.
 I will keep my tools clean.